 Acri said that he became a contributor for M4 after discovering the open call for submissions while perusing sites such as Digital Webbing, Reddit, and Craig’s List.
 After getting in contact with M4 editor Mike Rickaby, Acri says that he appreciated Mike’s courteous and liberal attitude with contributors, allowing them to write what they wanted, compared to other publishers that tend to censor and edit most of the creator’s original content.

 “Like artists I am finding an affinity for, like the great and glorious Fletcher Hanks and other comic artists who were dangerously close to art, I place things here and there, and always try to keep a thread through all the work, gag comics, strips, booklets and comics, even short stories.
 They all come back to one place I call the ‘Tony-verse’.
-Ratman was an early [creation] of mine, as on as a satirist in all ways,” said Acri when asked about Ratman.
+Ratman was an early [creation] of mine, as [I started earlier] on as a satirist in all ways,” said Acri when asked about Ratman.

 In his own satirical way, Acri reimagined the rich-playboy-billionaire-turned-legendary-detective-and-vigilante as a homeless man who takes on the alias of Ratman to fight crime alongside heroes Captain Magnus and Miss Mary Amazon, obvious parodies of Superman and Wonder Woman.
 The Pittsburgh native said that even though he has worked on several projects throughout the year, Ratman was the only one he created as both writer and artist.